-3 The percentage of business content is calculated by dividing the maximum total number of business credits that can be taken in a degree (including electives) by the total number of credits required to earn the degree.
+&lt;sup>3 The percentage of business content is calculated by dividing the maximum total number of business credits that can be taken in a degree (including electives) by the total number of credits required to earn the degree.
 For example, a 120-hour bachelor's degree with 30 or more hours of business credits would normally be included in scope unless an exclusion request is granted by the appropriate AACSB committee.

-For all AACSB-accredited entities, it is the school's responsibility to annually review and update the list of degree programs included in the scope of accreditation review as part of AACSB's Business School Questionnaire so that the list of approved program exclusions can be maintained on a continual basis by AACSB.
-Once a degree program has been granted a formal exclusion by AACSB, the program remains excluded for future peer review visits unless the program undergoes substantial curricular changes that could bring the program into scope.
+AACSB, the program remains excluded for future peer review visits unless the program undergoes substantial curricular changes that could bring the program into scope.
 New business degree programs introduced by the approved entity may be indicated as AACSB accredited until the next continuous improvement review, at which time the peer review team will review the new program for alignment with the standards.
 New business degree programs introduced by other academic units that were not originally within scope may not be indicated as accredited prior to the next review.
 Degree programs in teach-out stage at the time of accreditation visit are normally included in the scope of review, though the peer review team recognizes that the program is in teach-out mode.
 The review is concerned with whether the program still has sufficient and qualified faculty and other elements in place to ensure the remaining program is delivered in a high-quality manner.